nicolasriquet/nicolasriquet.github.io/index.md

 Welcome to my homepage!

 I am a Belgian computer scientist and technology manager.

 I have been working since 2005 in various environments (pharmaceutics and space industries but also government) and I have had the opportunity of holding various positions in software engineering, software/systems architecture, R&D and management.

-I also conduct research in Computer Science / Software Engineering at the [University of Namur](https://www.unamur.be/en) as a PhD student ([UNamur staff directory page](https://directory.unamur.be/staff/nriquet?_LOCALE_=en)).
+I am also a [Computer Science / Software Engineering researcher and PhD student](https://directory.unamur.be/staff/nriquet?_LOCALE_=en) at the [University of Namur](https://www.unamur.be/en).

 ## Education